OutSystems/OutSystems.SetupTools/docs/Install-OSPlatformServiceCenter.md

 # Install-OSPlatformServiceCenter

 ## SYNOPSIS
-Install or update Outsystems Service Center.
+Installs or updates the OutSystems Service Center.

 ## SYNTAX